 America is celebrating the 100th anniversary of the 19th Amendment to the U.S. Constitution.
 It says: “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex.”

 After nearly 100 years of action, women were finally granted the right to vote in 1920.

 Women who wanted the right to vote formed groups as early as the 1820s.
-But people really started paying attention to them when Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott got together in 1948 and hosted the Women’s Rights Convention.
+People really started paying attention to them when Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott got together in 1948 and hosted the Women’s Rights Convention.
 This took place in in Seneca Falls, New York.
-Women who fought for the right to vote were called women suffragists or suffragettes.
+Women who fought for the right to vote were called suffragettes.
 The suffragettes argued for the right to vote for nearly 100 years.

 The 19th Amendment

-Suffragette Carrie Chapman Catt led a lot of women to put pressure on Congress to give women the right to vote.
-Congress formed a Suffrage Committee, and in May of 1919, Representative James R. Mann from Illinois argued that Congress should approve the Susan Anthony Amendment.
-This would add to the United States Constitution so the government couldn’t stop people from voting because of their gender.
-It passed the House of Representatives with 304 votes for it and only 89 against.
+Suffragette Carrie Chapman Catt campaigned loudly and led an army of women in 1919 to pressure Congress.
+In May of 1919, Representative James R. Mann from Illinois argued that Congress should approve the Susan B. Anthony Amendment.
+This would change the Constitution so that people could vote no matter whether they were male or female.
+It passed the House of Representatives with 304 votes for, and only 89 against.
 It passed the Senate in June of 1919 with 56 votes for it and 25 against.
 Enough of the states then agreed, and the change was added to the Constitution as the 19th Amendment.

 Ever since the 19th Amendment took effect, women have joined the men of the United States in voting to decide who leads the country.